Splash allows you to configure your event pages with a Vanity URL, or custom domain, of your choice.

 As a best practice, Splash recommends using both a subdomain and directory to auto-create your events (e.g. splash.events, splash.events/MarketingMadness).
-This automatically creates and applies a subdomain with a unique directory to every event created by your team.
+This automatically creates and applies a subdomain with a unique directory, based on the Splash domain, to every event created by your team.

 Splash supports the following domains:

 Also referred to as the root domain, these are standard URLs such as companyevent.com or company.events (e.g. splashthat.com).

 A unique URL that extends in front of the

 A unique URL that extends the end of your purchased regular and/or subdomain; companyevent.com/myfirstevent or events.company.com/product.

 If you have questions about which domain type best supports your event program needs, reach out to the Splash team.

 2. Purchase a custom domain name

 After choosing your domain type, you’ll need to choose a name and purchase the domain.